-The Clinical Experience Requirements for MRI consist of 47 procedures within the
+The Clinical Experience Requirements for CT consist of 59 procedures within the following categories:

 - Head and neck